 Ricky Maynard was born in Launceston, Tasmania in 1953 and lives and works on Flinders Island in the Bass Strait between Tasmania and mainland Australia.
-Maynard has built a career representing and documenting the histories of indigenous communities, primarily in and around his home in Tasmania.
+Maynard has built a career photographing and documenting the histories of indigenous communities, primarily in and around his home in Tasmania.

 Works by Ricky Maynard